cseanburns/research-notebook/source/cv/index.markdown

 ### Refereed Journal Articles

+Fox, C. W., &amp; **Burns**, C. S. (in-press).
+The relationship between manuscript title structure and success: Editorial decisions and citation performance for an ecological journal. *Ecology and Evolution*.

 **Burns**, C. S. (2014).
 Academic libraries and automation.
 A historical reflection on Ralph Halstead Parker. *portal: Libraries and the Academy, 14*(1), 87-102.
 URL: